softworkz/embyuserwiki/Theme-songs-&-videos.md

 ###Theme Videos

-Any folder (movie, season, series, box set, game, etc) can have theme videos using a 'backdrops' sub-folder.
+Any folder (movie, series, season, game, etc) can have theme videos using a 'backdrops' sub-folder.

 /Movies
    /Home Alone (1990)